How To Identify Your Aga Cooker

 Pre-74 Solid Fuel Deluxe Aga Cooker

-Identifiable by the "Air Wheel" (or blanking plate) at the top left hand side of the front plate, as well as the Pre-74 towel rail and wide shelf at the back of the top plate.
+Identifiable by the "Air Wheel" or blanking plate at the top left hand side of the front plate, as well as the Pre-74 towel rail and wide shelf at the back of the top plate.

 The doors latch onto enamel 'nibs' built into the cast iron front.

-These models also have a small fire door (or opening) behind the large control door.
+These models also have a small fire door or opening behind the large control door.
 The resale value of these are nil.
 Engineers will charge a fee for dismantling, removal and disposal.

 Pre-74 Deluxe Aga Cooker

 These models were originally available in Oil and Gas.
+Most models would be filled with vermiculite loose-fill insulation, with a layer of Rockwool under the top plate.

 Identifiable by the towel rail sitting on top of the enamelled brackets, and the wide shelf at the back of the top plate.
 The shelf makes this a popular model for those who like the traditional look, as well as functionality of resting kettles etc on the back shelf.
 4 Oven models had one-piece top plate, with a long towel rail, spanning the width of the cooker.